JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 }
 ```

 This took suprizingly little time to write and even at the largest scale it was a faily quick program.
-The slowest execution time for 1500 files was ~273ms.
+The slowest execution time for 1500 files was ~273ms on Mac and ~363 on Linux.

 ### Async Node example